Biology meets technology.

 Scar tissue left over from heart attacks creates dead zones that don’t beat.
 Bioengineered patches could fix that.

-The post Bionic heart tissue: U-Michigan part of $20M center appeared first on Engineering Research News.
+The post Bionic heart tissue: U-Michigan part of $20M center appeared first on Michigan Engineering News.

 Michigan engineers release individual cells from a specially-designed chip using laser pulses.

-The post ‘Sister cell’ profiling aims to shut down cancer metastasis appeared first on Engineering Research News.
+The post ‘Sister cell’ profiling aims to shut down cancer metastasis appeared first on Michigan Engineering News.

 Award for outstanding doctoral candidates near the end of their study.